 By obtaining your MFA from Liberty, you are not only receiving a prestigious degree, but you are also walking away with a professional resume like no other.
 Train under degreed faculty with years of industry experience.
 We are a teaching university, which means your professors are in the classroom with you every week, providing vital input as you complete your various projects.

 Partner with Liberty to join our community of award-winning art students and alumni.
 Get hands-on experience with state of the art equipment and technology.
-We provide our studio art students with the entire Adobe Creative Suite so you can get as much experience with industry software as possible!
+We provide our studio art students with Adobe Creative Cloud so you can get as much experience with industry software as possible!
 Go further with a school that invests in your skills and champions your success.

 Why Choose Liberty’s Master of Fine Arts (MFA) in Studio Art Degree?

 You deserve to study in a creative atmosphere, one that promotes your professional growth with courses, seminars, internships, exhibits, and real-world learning experiences that correlate with your art specialty.
 If you want to perfect your craft as a creative professional and advance your understanding of the theory and meaning behind visual imagery then our Master of Fine Arts (MFA) in Studio Art provides the training you need while allowing you to focus on the art style that interests you most.

 Earning a Master of Fine Arts degree is an incredible achievement.
 An MFA is a terminal degree, which means it is the highest degree awarded in its field.
 If you are looking for a way to stand out to employers, increase your earning potential, or perfect your art medium, an MFA is the way to go.